-An appeal is initiated by the predoctoral researcher submitting a typed statement to the Chair of the Academic Progression and Assessment Committee, no later than seven (7) business days after being notified of the failing final course grade, suspension from lab or course activities, or recommendation for dismissal.
+An appeal is initiated by the student submitting a typed statement to the Chair of the Academic Progression and Assessment Committee, no later than seven (7) business days after being notified of the failing final course grade, suspension from lab or course activities, or recommendation for dismissal.
 The typed statement must include the following:

 - 1. A description of the issue. - 2.
 Specific steps that have already been taken to resolve the issue with the faculty and/or School administration. - 3.
-Evidence supporting why the predoctoral researcher believes the decision made was inconsistent with existing School, SIMR or course policy, was arbitrary, or lacked sufficient evidence.
+Evidence supporting why the student believes the decision made was inconsistent with existing School, SIMR or course policy, was arbitrary, or lacked sufficient evidence.

-In preparing the appeal, it is the predoctoral researcher's responsibility and burden to prove that the action taken by the faculty was inconsistent with existing policy, arbitrary, or lacked sufficient evidence.
-The predoctoral researcher may seek assistance from a School faculty member as an advisor in preparing the statement for an appeal.
-The role of the advisor is to assist the predoctoral researcher in understanding the policy and procedure.
+In preparing the appeal, it is the student's responsibility and burden to prove that the action taken by the faculty was inconsistent with existing policy, arbitrary, or lacked sufficient evidence.
+The student may seek assistance from a School faculty member as an advisor in preparing the statement for an appeal.
+The role of the advisor is to assist the student in understanding the policy and procedure.
 The advisor's role does not include gathering information or presenting evidence.

-The predoctoral researcher will submit the letter of appeal with supporting documents to the Chair of the Academic Progression and Assessment Committee.
+The student will submit the letter of appeal with supporting documents to the Chair of the Academic Progression and Assessment Committee.
 The Chair will forward appeal documents to faculty involved in the subject matter of the appeal or its resolution.
 Faculty will submit to the Chair of the Academic Progression and Assessment Committee within five (5) business days their response to the appeal document, including their supporting documentation.
-The Chair of the Academic Progression and Assessment Committee will forward the faculty's response to the predoctoral researcher.
+The Chair of the Academic Progression and Assessment Committee will forward the faculty's response to the student.

 The Academic Progression and Assessment Committee will meet within seven (7) business days of receiving all the written appeal documents to hear the appeal.
-The predoctoral researcher may request one continuance, not to exceed one week, for good cause.
-The predoctoral researcher and faculty will be notified 72 hours before the hearing of the time, date and location of the hearing.
-It is preferable that predoctoral researchers and faculty attend the committee hearing in person.
-However, GSSIMR will accommodate the use of speakerphone or approved virtual method for a predoctoral researcher, advisor, faculty member or committee members who are unable to participate in a face-to-face hearing.
-Members of the Academic Progression and Assessment Committee, the involved predoctoral researcher and faculty, and the predoctoral researcher's advisor will hear the appeal.
+The student may request one continuance, not to exceed one week, for good cause.
+The student and faculty will be notified 72 hours before the hearing of the time, date, and location of the hearing.
+It is preferable that students and faculty attend the committee hearing in person.
+However, GSSIMR will accommodate the use of speakerphone or approved virtual method for a student, advisor, faculty member or committee members who are unable to participate in an in-person hearing.
+Members of the Academic Progression and Assessment Committee, the involved student and faculty, and the student's advisor will hear the appeal.
 The meeting is confidential and restricted to those persons listed.
-If an incident involves more than one predoctoral researcher, each predoctoral researcher will be heard individually.
+If an incident involves more than one student, each student will be heard individually.

 An Academic Progression and Assessment Committee member, who has been directly involved in the awarding of a failing course grade or recommending dismissal, will be replaced by a faculty member appointed by the Dean.
-If an Academic Progression and Assessment Committee member is the involved predoctoral researcher's thesis advisor, a replacement committee member will be assigned by the Dean for the purpose of the appeal.
+If an Academic Progression and Assessment Committee member is the involved student's thesis advisor, a replacement committee member will be assigned by the Dean for the purpose of the appeal.

-The predoctoral researcher may be accompanied to the Academic Progression and Assessment Committee hearing by their thesis advisor.
+The student may be accompanied to the Academic Progression and Assessment Committee hearing by their thesis advisor.
 When the Academic Progression and Assessment Committee has heard all the evidence, the committee members will meet, in private, to discuss the appeal.
 The committee will make a decision within seven (7) business days after the hearing.